onqtam/headjack/docs/why/14_ECONOMICS.md

 # SECTION: The best that money can't buy
 ██████████████████████████████████████████████████████████████████

+> "The way to love anything is to realize that it may be lost." - [G.K.
+Chesterton](https://www.goodreads.com/quotes/26026-the-way-to-love-anything-is-to-realize-that-it)

 “The best that money can’t buy” - book by Jacque Fresco (RIP) but reusing it - we need to design status games such that you can’t buy your way in

 Artificial/engineered scarcity non-fungible but not for diamonds but for social standing - better that De Beers